Welcome to Backpack for teachers!

 In addition to sharing your padlet via URL or embed code, we offer integration for several major LMSes, like Canvas and Moodle.
 If your school or district has integrated Padlet into your LMS, you should be able to add padlets as assignments directly from your LMS.
 If your school has not integrated Padlet into your LMS, you can still share your padlets there.
 For more on adding padlets to your LMS, read this article.

 Whenever you create a padlet for use in the classroom, you need to establish its privacy settings.
-The administrator of a Backpack account can establish default privacy settings for new padlets, so if you prefer a specific setting, you can request that your administrator make it the default.
-Your administrator will also be able to restrict privacy settings, but in most cases, you will be able to determine the privacy settings of your padlets.
-Here are all possible privacy options:
+The administrator of a Padlet for Schools account can establish default privacy settings for new padlets, so if you prefer a specific setting, you can request that your administrator make it the default.
+Your administrator will also be able to restrict certain privacy settings, but in most cases, you will be able to determine your own privacy settings for your padlets.

-Password – Visitors are required to enter a password to access this padlet.
-Visitors are not restricted to members of your Backpack account.
+- Secret - Password – Visitors are required to enter a password to access this padlet.
+Visitors are not restricted to members of your Padlet for Schools account.
 Anyone with the link and the password can access the padlet.
+This option is great for padlets with potentially sensitive information.

-Org-only- The padlet is only accessible to logged-in members of your organization.
+- Org only - The padlet is only accessible to logged-in members of your organization.
+This privacy option is perfect if you want to restrict access to everyone outside of your organization.

-Can edit/administer are good options if you are working on a padlet with other teachers or administrators and want them to have more control over the entire padlet.
+- Moderator/Administrator are good options if you are working on a padlet with other teachers or administrators and want them to have more control over the entire padlet.

 Organizational tools